tessalt/coffeescriptbook/src/book.md

 When you're prototyping animations and interactions, there's a good chance you won't have to write a whole lot of functions yourself.
 You will however be *using* quite a few functions, most of them are provided by the framer.js library.

 That's where functions become really useful: when you can share them around.
-The folks beheind Framer figured out how to do all sorts of useful things related to manipulating pixels on a screen, so they wrapped up all that useful code into functions that you can use.
+The folks behind Framer figured out how to do all sorts of useful things related to manipulating pixels on a screen, so they wrapped up all that useful code into functions that you can use.

 Let's say we're using a library that gives us a `licensePlateCheck` function.
 It takes one argument, which is a license plate.
 It does all sorts of complicated things to associate that license number with a person, find out whether that person has a criminal record, if there are any warrants for their arrest, or if the car is stolen.
 To use this function, you don't need to know any of that.
 All you have to know is that it takes one argument, and that that argument needs to be a license plate.
 For any given license plate, the `licensePlateCheck` function will tell you `true` if the plate is associated with criminal activity, and `false` if it's not.